Davina6/FSANZ-ANU-Foodborne-Illness-Costing/README.md

 > **Note:** If you are just updating an existing estimate for inflation, you can skip this step and go straight to running the shiny app.

-1. Set your working directory to the top level folder for the project
+1. Open the project file `FSANZ-ANU-Foodborne-Illness-Costing.Rproj`.
+This should automatically also activate `renv` which will ensure that you have the correct versions of every package you need.

 2. Open `Rfiles/BuildCostTable.R`.
 You will be making a few small edits to opening ~15 lines of this script before running the whole thing.